Skip to main content

 • Dallas, TX: Similarly, fast closures of 15-16 days are possible.

-These regions prove that veterans can close VA Loans faster with skilled lenders and immediate appraisal orders.
+These regions illustrate how lender experience and appraisal efficiency can influence closing speed.
 VA loans can close in under 30 days when veterans are prepared and lenders are skilled.

 Regional Factors Affecting VA Loan Timelines